Is your medication causing dry mouth?

 To battle dry mouth that you're experiencing from medication, TheraBreath products can be a natural solution.
 There are a number of products available that help to moisten the mouth, freshen the breath and reduce the amount of bacteria that accumulate at the back of the throat.
 Try the TheraBreath Fresh Breath Oral Rinse, one of the most popular items available, to get rid of any metallic taste and remedy dry mouth.
 Unlike other mouth rinses on the market, this wash doesn't contain alcohol, which dries the mouth out even more.

-In addition to using an alcohol-free mouthwash made with natural ingredients, you should make sure to drink a lot of water and eat fresh fruits and vegetables that contain a high level of fluids.
+In addition to using an alcohol-free mouthwash made with healthier ingredients, you should make sure to drink a lot of water and eat fresh fruits and vegetables that contain a high level of fluids.
 Both of these everyday solutions can help along the way to keep your breath feeling fresh and mouth moist.